 Adequate supplies of neutralizing minerals are essential to keeping our internal environments in tip-top shape.
 We get a variety of minerals and other nutrients when we eat a variety of foods.
 Virtually all foods have minerals and other nutrients – even acid ash foods.
 The question is: Why are vegetable and fruit minerals better than red meat, poultry, fish, and cheese minerals?

-Fruits and vegetables, on the other hand, work with the raw materials of minerals from the ground, and we reap the benefit of their labor.
+On the other hand, fruits and vegetables work with the raw materials of minerals from the ground, and we reap the benefit of their labor.